obaines/obaines.github.io/_pages/cv.md

 Work experience
 ======
+* February - April 2021: PhD Internship at UNEP-WCMC
+  * Author on the UN Decade on Ecosystem Restoration Launch Report
+  * Produced a briefing document on the benefits of restoration from degraded land
+  * Spatial analysis: quantifying benefits of the Great Green Wall, and producing national deforestation estimates

+* March 2021: Research Assistant, Department of Economics, University of Nottingham
+  * Responsible for sourcing, analysing and visualising variables influencing forest growth in Ethiopia
+  * Produced fully reproducible GIS workflows in Python, including using Google Earth Engine

-* January/February 2019: Consultant for Namibian National Leopard Survey
+* January - February 2019: Consultant for Namibian National Leopard Survey
   * Created a methodology to scale up local camera trap density estimates nationwide, using SPACECAP and Machine Learning
   * Produced a national density estimate and density rasters to inform conservation policy